 - Norma Gigaba, the wife of former Cabinet minister Malusi Gigaba, was arrested by the Hawks on Friday.

-Following the short court appearance, lawyer Victor Nkwashu told journalists that among others, civil litigation would be launched to challenge Gigaba's arrest.
+Following the short court appearance, Nkhwashu told journalists that, among other things, civil litigation would be launched to challenge Gigaba's arrest.

-Nkwashu added that, based on the charges, Gigaba should have been warned to appear in court and that her arrest was not necessary.
+Nkhwashu said, based on the charges, Gigaba should have been warned to appear in court and her arrest was not necessary.
 He added that they would also challenge the involvement of the Hawks in the matter.